Skip to Content

 A friendly skate at the Seacoast Science Center

-Located within the boundary of Odiorne State Park in Rye, New Hampshire, the Seacoast Science Center features interactive exhibits, touch tanks, and live ocean critters.
 It’s a great place to delve into ocean ecology and marine life.
 To make a visit even more enticing, the center sits right on the shores of the ocean, with incredible views of the crashing waves.

 We loved stroking the skates in the touch tank, watching the seahorses flit around in their aquarium, and learning about Tofu, the humpback whale who was hit by a ship, and whose skeleton was donated to the center.
-For more about their special events and exhibits, visit the Seacoast Science Center website.

-It’s one of the best things to do in Portsmouth, New Hampshire with kids.
-We left ours at home, and we still loved our visit!
+A visit to the Seacoast Science Center is one of the best things to do in Portsmouth, New Hampshire with kids, but even without kids, we learned so much on our visit!

 Hike the Trails at Odiorne Point State Park